gtpock93/gtpock93.github.io/README.md

 Google Maps: [https://goo.gl/maps/KhVDg3X15UctQtXm8](https://goo.gl/maps/KhVDg3X15UctQtXm8)

 ## Transportation
-We do not currently plan to have a bus shuttle service.
+We do not currently plan to have a bus/shuttle service.
+If you need a ride, let us know.
 ### Map of Parking
 ![Parking Map](/docs/assets/images/ParkingImage.jpg)